webcompat/webcompat.com/docs/pr-coding-guidelines.md

  Try to take care to follow existing conventions.
 Some of these are defined in an [.editorconfig](https://github.com/webcompat/webcompat.com/blob/master/.editorconfig) file.
 You can download the plugin for your editor here http://editorconfig.org/#download.

 ### Python

+The project is developed with Python 3.

-As we are still very early in the project, we do not yet have that many conventions for naming, routes, APIs.
+We do not have that many conventions for naming, routes, APIs.
 If in doubt, ask us or open an issue.
+Try to be consistent.
 All Python code should pass [pycodestyle](http://pycodestyle.pycqa.org/en/latest/intro.html).

 You can check this by installing the pycodestyle module.
 This is usually installed through the requirements file in the project.
 If you wish to install it yourself on your computer, you can do.